WHY CONDUCT A CYTOTOXICITY TEST?

-- Test items and controls are applied to the plates, which are incubated at 37°C / 5% CO2 for 48 hours.
-Separate plates are set up for the MTT test and the NRU test.
+- Test items and controls are applied to the plates, which are incubated at 37°C / 5% CO2 for 24 hours (NRU) or 48 hours (MTT).

 - Test items and control substances are removed from the cell culture plates by washing with Hanks’ Balanced Salt Solution (HBSS).